content-manager-sdk/Community/Samples/ServiceAPI/CSharp/ServerEditPlugin/ReadMe.md

 	- ServiceStack.Text.dll
  - build the ServerEditPlugin project
  - copy ServerEditPlugin.dll to your ServiceAPI/Web Client bin folder
- - add the XML below to the hptrim.config file in your ServiceAPI folder
+ - add the XML below to the hptrim.config file in your ServiceAPI folder (or hprmServiceAPI.config for Web Client).

 ## NOTE for HPE CM 8.x users
 This sample has been built against HPE CM 9.3 but will work against 8.x with one change.
 Instead of the DLLs above copy the ones below from the ServiceAPI bin (and then update the project references):